Social MediaRight of PublicityMotion Picture &

 One of the most important considerations in deciding whether you should file a breach of contract lawsuit is simply the cost of doing so.
 There are monetary and non-monetary costs to filing a lawsuit that many people are simply unaware of until they are in the middle of a contentious litigation.
 While costs can be recoverable in certain situations if you are successful in winning your lawsuit, you still have, at a minimum, the upfront costs of court filing fees and attorneys’ fees.
 If your suit is unsuccessful, these may come out your own pocket entirely.
 Then there is the all-important question of whether the defendant has sufficient assets to pay any judgement you may obtain.

 From a non-monetary cost standpoint, litigation can take years from start to finish.
-It may be that practically, it is simply not worth the time and energy it takes to see a litigation through, even if you do have a slam-dunk breach of contract claim.
+It may be that practically, it is simply not worth the time and energy it takes to see a law suit through, even if you do have a slam-dunk breach of contract claim.
 Deciding whether you should sue requires careful balancing of the costs and benefits to you; if the contract at issue is for a substantial sum of money or the breach has caused you incredible loss, then the upfront court costs and time it takes to litigate may be a relatively small sacrifice in relation to the potential benefit of winning your suit.
 However, if the breach of contract has resulted in relatively few actual damages to you, it makes less sense to spend the time and money to file a lawsuit.

-In summary, there are a variety of factors determining when you can viably sue for breach of contract, and even if you can sue, this does not automatically mean that suing is in your best interest or the right solution to your contract problems.
+There are a variety of factors determining when you can viably sue for breach of contract, and even if you can sue, this does not automatically mean that suing is in your best interest or the right solution to your contract problems.

 If you believe you have a viable breach of contract claim, call Pfeiffer Law Corp at 310-451-5800.